 - 7.1.2.
-Remove the screen (#29) to check that the popup (#5) has dropped open.
-The open popup indicates that the blast vessel is depressurized.
-See Figure 7.1. - 7.1.3.
-Fill the blaster with dry abrasive though the abrasive inlet (#6).
-Pass recycled abrasive through the screen (#29) to remove trash.
+Remove the vessel lid (#2) and screen (#3) to check that the popup (#36) has dropped open.
+The popup dropped away from the popup gasket (#35) indicates that the blast vessel (#11) is depressurized.
+See Figure 6.2 and 7.1. - 7.1.3.
+Replace the abrasive screen.
+Fill the Mini blaster with dry abrasive though the screen (#3) to remove unwanted trash.
+Fill the blast vessel up to about 3" below the popup gasket (#35).
 Do not over-fill the blast vessel.
-An excessive amount of abrasive piled above the popup (#5) after the blast vessel is full may prevent the popup from sealing properly.
+An excessive amount of abrasive piled above the popup (#36) may prevent the popup from sealing properly.

 Pinch point hazard.
-Vessel pressurization will close the popup.
-Keep hands and fingers away from popup.
+Vessel pressurization will compress the popup against the popup gasket.
+Keep fingers clear of the popup opening while pressurizing the blast vessel.
 Disconnect air supply prior to performing popup maintenance.

-7.1.4.
-After completing all the pre-operation procedures in Section 6.0 and 7.1 pressurize the abrasive blast vessel per Section 7.2, and then check the popup for leaks.
+7.1.4 After completing all the pre-operation procedures in Section 6.0 and 7.1 pressurize the Mini M-Series Abrasive Blaster vessel per the instructions given in Section 7.2.
+After pressurizing the abrasive blaster check the popup for leaks.
 Periodically check the popup for leaks thereafter.